greyfoxit/RxNetwork/README.md

 setups, connections to router that has no outside internet access, or with something banal and prosaic like server hang-on.

-If you are interested in how to tackle those situations and **if you want to be absolutely sure that your observables provide you information about true internet accessibility**, please read section below.
+If you are interested in tackling those situations and **if you want to be absolutely sure that your observables provide you information about internet accessibility** please read on.

-### Observing real internet access

-#### Observing real
+#### Observing real access

-As mentioned before: you can observe true Internet connectivity with RxNetwork.
+As you might've suspected: you can observe true Internet connectivity with RxNetwork.
 This is done simply by using `observeReal()` method.
 This observable will simply return `true` if there is real Internet connection and `false` if not.

 ```java
 rxNetwork.observeReal()